-- Inappropriately short, tight, or revealing clothing is prohibited, including bicycle shorts. - Shorts and skirts must not be shorter than a student's extended fingertip length when arms are extended down, even when wearing something underneath (i.e., tights, leggings). - Tank tops must have straps that are approximately three fingers width. - Clothing cannot expose bare midriffs, buttocks, or undergarments. - Clothing cannot display obscene or inappropriate words, messages, pictures, alcohol or tobacco products, weapons, or colors or symbols associated with gang activity. - Proper shoes for PE and recess should be worn.
+- Inappropriately short, tight, or revealing clothing is prohibited, including bicycle shorts. - Shorts and skirts must not be shorter than a student's extended fingertip length when arms are extended down, even when wearing something underneath (i.e., tights, leggings). - Tank tops must have straps that are approximately three fingers' width. - Clothing cannot expose bare midriffs, buttocks, or undergarments. - Clothing cannot display obscene or inappropriate words, messages, pictures, alcohol or tobacco products, weapons, or colors or symbols associated with gang activity. - Proper shoes for PE and recess should be worn.
 No open toed or flip flops are allowed for the safety of our students.
-Additionally, cleats, tap shoes, or shoes with in-line wheels (wheelies) should not be worn. - Coats, hoodies, and jackets must be removed when entering and may not be worn while inside the school building. - Hats or head bandanas are not to be worn to school except on special occasions.
+Additionally, cleats, tap shoes, or shoes with in-line wheels (wheelies) should not be worn. - Hats or head bandanas are not to be worn to school except on special occasions.
+Hoodies should not be pulled over students' heads while inside the building.